corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 * Flows to schedule updates and retrieve available CorDapp versions
 * Flows to report CorDapp version information to the BNO

-## Asynchronous invocations

-The best way to use the CorDapp Distribution Service - is to schedule periodic updates via `ScheduleSyncFlow` (described below).
-Then contents of `ArtifactsMetadataCache` will always be up to date.

-Asynchronous mode doesn't have to be used when running on Corda Enterprise (CE) as CE's flows engine is multithreaded.

 ## Scheduling synchronisation

 Updates can be scheduled via `ScheduleSyncFlow`.
 Synchronisation interval is driven by `syncInterval` configuration property and defaults to *5 hours*. `ScheduleSyncFlow` can be started from shell or RPC.